Alexis Galarneau

-Galarneau has a career-high singles ranking by the ATP of world No. 204, achieved on November 21, 2022.
-He also has a career-high ATP doubles ranking of 362, achieved on October 3, 2022.
+He has a career-high singles ranking by the ATP of world No. 155, achieved on May 6, 2024.
+He also has a career-high doubles ranking of No. 311, achieved on June 11, 2023.

 College career

 Galarneau played college tennis at North Carolina State University.

 Professional career

-2021-22: ATP, Masters & top 250 debuts, Davis Cup champion
+2021–22: Davis Cup champion, ATP debut

 Galarneau made his ATP main-draw debut at the 2021 National Bank Open after receiving a wildcard into the doubles main draw with partner Félix Auger-Aliassime.

-He made his singles debut the following year in 2022, when he lost to 15th-seeded Grigor Dimitrov in the first round.
-As a result, he made his top 250 debut at world No. 238 on 1 August 2022.
+He made his singles debut the following year in 2022, when he lost to 16th seed Grigor Dimitrov in the first round.

+Galarneau was part of the Canadian squad which won the 2022 Davis Cup, playing only a doubles match partnering with Vasek Pospisil against Miomir Kecmanovic and Filip Krajinovic losing by retirement.

+2023–25: First ATP Tour win

+Galarneau received a wildcard into the 2023 Canadian Open, but lost to Francisco Cerúndolo in the first round.

+In September 2023 at the 2023 Davis Cup Finals, he defeated Italy's Lorenzo Sonego and Alejandro Tabilo of Chile along with partnering Vasek Pospisil to win all three doubles matches for Canada, helping propel them into the knockout stage.

+Given a wildcard entry into the 2025 Canadian Open, Galarneau recorded his first ATP Tour main-draw win against Arthur Rinderknech.
+He lost in the second round to 13th seed Flavio Cobolli in three sets.